vweevers/hunspell-native/README.md

 ### Building

-Build the native addon with `npm run build`, or with `npm install` if you didn't already install dependencies.
+Build the native addon with `npm run rebuild`, or with `npm install` if you didn't already install dependencies.

 Note: the build process applies a [patch](./patches/001-static-cast.patch) to the hunspell submodule to replace `dynamic_cast` with `static_cast`, removing the need for RTTI.
 If compiling succeeds, the patch is reverted, keeping the submodule clean.